 Stop for lunch at one of the charming country inns or haciendas nearby.
 Then proceed to Peguche, an Indian village where the artisans do weaving in their homes.
 Here you will have the opportunity to learn about their culture and beliefs.
 After the tour, return to your hotel.

-The lodge offers a flexible programme allowing you to select from a range of suggested activities depending on what you like and are interested in.
+Depart your hotel for a short flight to the Ecuadorian Amazon.
+There are a few lodges to choose from depending on your tastes.
+Many of the lodges offer all inclusive programs allowing you to select from a range of suggested excursions with expert guides depending on what you like and are interested in.
 You will find day adventures, night excursions, physical challenges, long walks, jungle adventures, science and eco tours, or anthropological visits.
-Today there will be time for a late afternoon trail walk and a nocturnal exploration (with flashlight and camera) that will introduce you to a variety of the smaller wildlife that emerges in the darkness of the forest.

 During your time at La Selva Lodge you will be able to choose the excursions that most interest you such as: